oscal-compass/compliance-trestle-ssp-demo/acme_platform_ssp.md

 #### Control Statement

-The organization employs automated tools to determine if password authenticators are sufficiently strong to satisfy assistants.
+The organization employs automated tools to determine if password authenticators are sufficiently strong to satisfy [ACME Assigned: assistants].

 #### IA-5(4) Summary information